exasol/exaoperation-xmlrpc/EXAoperation_XMLRPC.md

 Function takes a dictionary with parameters, allowed keys are:
 * `allowed_users` (`List`)
-  List of users allowed to access volume.
+  List of users, who are allowed to access this volume, in XMLRPC a list of user IDs as returned by `getUserByName`.
 * `labels` (`List`, optional)
   A List of labels to identify the volume.
 * `options` (`TextLine`, optional)